vatpac-technology/sops/docs/controller-skills/coordination.md

 ## Rules
 ### General
 Coordination must be done on a **point-to-point** basis.
 Meaning, you can only coordinate with the sector which the aircraft is coming from, or going to, no skipping!
-This is important to remember, for example, if you are controlling ELW, and you would like to pass an amended route to someone on the ground at YMML.
-Whilst that may be no issue for ELW, ML SMC and ML ADC, it might not work for ML APP.
-ML APP would be the sector which the aircraft is coming from, so ELW must talk to them, and it is the responsibility of ML APP to work backwards down the line on a point-to-point basis.
+This is important to remember, for example, if you are controlling BLA, and you would like to pass an amended route to someone on the ground at YMML.
+Whilst that may be no issue for BLA, ML SMC and ML ADC, it might not work for ML APP.
+ML APP would be the sector which the aircraft is coming from, so BLA must talk to them, and it is the responsibility of ML APP to work backwards down the line on a point-to-point basis.

 Ensure no coordination is ambiguous in its meaning.
 Not all coordination can be straight out of the phraseology books, and the reality is, not everyone controlling the airspace is going to be 100% proficient and by the books.
 When using "plain english", ensure there is no ambiguity, and the message is fully understood by both parties.
 ### ENR/TCU -> Class D TWR